zedlopez/ifm/Writing with Inform.md

 	if there is a woman, ...

 which will be true if the model world contains even a single woman, on-stage or off.
-The alternative "there are" can also be used:
+The alternative `there are` can also be used:

 	if there are women in the Summerhouse, ...